 After serving our country for 15 months in Germany, George Davis began working at Mckee Funeral Home in Martinsville and, later, Colbert Funeral Home in Gretna.
 He received his Director's License at Swicegood Funeral Home in 1964, where he has now served for 48 years.
 He attends Fairview United Methodist Church where he is involved in the Meals on Wheels program.

 Wendy joined Swicegood-Barker Funeral Service in April of 2012.
-She is native of Pittsylvania County and graduated from DCC with a degree in AAS and Averett University with a degree in BBA and currently working on her MBA at Averett University.
-Wendy is the office manager of the firm.
+She is native of Pittsylvania County and graduated from DCC with two degrees in AAS and Averett University with a BBA degree.
+Currently, she is working on her MBA at Averett University.
+Wendy plans on starting her career in Funeral Director/Embalmer in the Summer of 2016.

 Wendy is married to Jeffery Brannock and has two sons, Michael Trail and Thomas Trail and two grandsons, Hunter Trail and Christian Trail.
 She attends St. Marks Pentecostal Holiness Church.